githubteacher/dst4l-sept2015/README.md

 4. Working with GitHub
   1. Working on your own GitHub project
   2. Contributing to open source projects
+  3. Last assignment
+    1. Fork
+    2. Clone on Desktop
+    3. Creat branch
+    4. Sync
+    5. Create pull request

 5. Why communities are important and the role of GitHub
 6. How can you start using Git & GitHub today?
 7. Q/A